Near-Optimality of Linear Strategies for Static Teams with `Big' Non-Gaussian Noise: Convergence of densities

-We now come to a consequence of Theorem~\ref{thm:klartag} that concerns the approximation of marginals (\ie, densities of linear combinations) of densities that satisfy \eqref{eq:tvmain}.
-Notice that this result does not follow in any obvious manner from \eqref{eq:tvmain}, since computing the marginal from the joint density would require integration over the region of $\Real^\ell$ where \eqref{eq:tvmain} does not apply. \begin{theorem} Let $n,\ell \in \Nbb.$ Let $\hat{\xi} \in \Real^\ell$ be a random vector satisfying,
+We next note a consequence of Theorem~\ref{thm:klartag} that concerns the approximation of marginals (\ie, densities of linear combinations) of densities that satisfy \eqref{eq:tvmain}.
+Notice that this result does not follow in any obvious manner from \eqref{eq:tvmain}, since computing the marginal from the joint density would require integration over the region of $\Real^\ell$ where \eqref{eq:tvmain} does not apply.
+The proof is in the Appendix. \begin{lemma} Let $n,\ell \in \Nbb.$ Let $\hat{\xi} \in \Real^\ell$ be a random vector satisfying,

 for all $x\in \Real^\ell$ with $\norm{x} \leq n^{c_4},$ where $C,c_3,c_4$ are constants from Theorem~\ref{thm:klartag}.
 Let $W \in \Real^{\ell \times \ell}$ be a nonzero matrix with rank $r$ and $\zeta \sim \Nscr(0,I_\ell).$ Then, for all $x$ such that $\norm{Wx} \leq \half \sigma_{\min} n^{c_4}$